PolicyEngine/policyengine/policyengine-client/src/markdown/uk/faq.md

 We use the most recent Family Resources Survey (FRS), which covers the 2019-2020 fiscal year.
 The FRS is the UK's standard survey for estimating the distribution of income.
 We then extrapolate the FRS to 2021 using growth factors published by the Office of National Statistics and Office for Budget Responsibility.
-We also adjust benefit receipt to reflect trends like the Universal Credit rollout.

-The FRS underestimates high incomes, so PolicyEngine accordingly will as well; for example, we'll underestimate the revenue from a reform that raises the Additional Rate.
-We're working on improving the data quality by [adjusting top incomes](https://github.com/PolicyEngine/openfisca-uk/issues/103) to better match datasets that accurately capture that population segment.
+We also [adjust FRS weights](https://policyengine.github.io/openfisca-uk/model/reweighting) to minimize discrepancies against over 1,500 aggregates published by the UK government.

-### What behavioral or macroeconomic assumptions do you make?
+### What behavioural or macroeconomic assumptions do you make?

 None; PolicyEngine is a "static model" only.
 For example, it assumes that changing marginal tax rates will not affect labour supply.